Lexographics/nmStacktrace/README.md

 ```

 ### Threading
-nmStacktrace doesnt use threads by default.
+nmStacktrace doesn't use threads by default.
 You can
 ```cpp
     #define NMST_USE_THREADS
 ```